 To diagnose brain fog, it is necessary to consult with your doctor.
 As mentioned above, brain fog is one of the symptoms of various medical conditions.
 Therefore, your doctor will conduct physical examinations and ask about your diet, mental health, current medications or supplements, and level of physical activity.
 If you are experiencing any other symptoms, you should inform your doctor about them.

 The blood test will be able to detect any nutritional deficiencies, abnormal blood glucose levels, infections, poor thyroid function, or any underlying inflammatory diseases.
 Depending on the tests, the doctor would decide what to investigate further.
-They can also use imaging tests such as CT scans, MRI or X-rays to look inside your body or conduct a sleep study or allergy test to discover any other underlying issues.
+They can also use imaging tests such as CT scans, MRIs, or X-rays to look inside your body or conduct a sleep study or allergy test to discover any other underlying issues.

 Essentials Oils for Lifting Brain Fog

 Lavender essential oil is widely used for its relaxing and calming properties.
 By diffusing lavender essential oil, you can place your nervous system in a resting state rather than pumping it with adrenaline.
-Note that, during the fight-or-flight mode, where there is a lot of adrenaline going through our body, you are more likely to become stressed.
+Note that, during the fight-or-flight mode, where there is a lot of adrenaline going through our body, we are more likely to become stressed.

 Breathing a few drops of lavender essential oil in a room diffuser or personal aromatherapy diffuser like Happy, Sleepy, Sexy, or Ocean MONQ can calm the body down make for more peaceful sleep.
 When using MONQ, breathe in gently through the mouth and out through the nose.
 MONQ should not be inhaled into the lungs.